Private GANs, Revisited: Conclusion

 \section{Conclusion}

 We revisit differentially private GANs and show that, with appropriate tuning of the training procedure, they can perform dramatically better than previously thought.
-Some crucial modifications include increasing the number of discriminator steps, increasing the batch size, and introducing adaptive discriminator step frequency.
+Some crucial modifications include increasing discriminator step frequency, increasing the batch size, and introducing adaptive discriminator step frequency.
 We explore the hypothesis that the previous deficiencies of DPGANs were due to poor classification accuracy of the discriminator.
 More broadly, our work supports the recurring finding that carefully-tuned DPSGD on conventional architectures can yield strong results for differentially private machine learning.